T

 Insider tips

-• Learn a few basic Hindi or Marathi phrases, although English is widely understood in tourist areas.
+• Learn a few basic Hindi or Marathi phrases; while English is widely understood in tourist areas, local greetings are always appreciated.

 Packing highlights